-Find the Right Watch Face
+Part 1: Selecting the Right Watch Face

 Step 1: Head over to the Watch app on your phone and tap on Face Gallery.
 Scroll down until you see the options for Activity, GMT, or Infographics.

-Most watch faces give you a clear idea of all the major complications like Date, Rings, Heartbeat, etc. However, if you opt for the fancy watch faces from categories like Artist, Explorer, or Liquid Metal, you might not see many details.
+Most watch faces give you a clear idea of all the major complications like Date, Rings, Heartbeat, etc. However, if you opt for fancy watch faces from categories like Artist, Explorer, or Liquid Metal, you might not see many details.

-Step 3: Head over to the My Watch tab, select the watch face, and tap on Set as current Watch Face.
+Step 3: Head over to the My Watch tab.
+Select the watch face, and then tap on ‘Set as current Watch Face’.

-Swipe left to go to the complications page.
+Step 3: Swipe left to go to the complications page.
 Once in, tap on one of the spots and choose Duffy from the list of supported apps.

 Alternatively, you can select the complication from the Watch Face page on the Watch app, as shown below.

 From now on, your watch will show you the current step count at a glance.

 While this workaround is helpful, Duffy has its limitations.
 For one, the steps are not updated in real-time and need a little time to refresh when you are walking.
 It can be annoying, but on the upside, you get a rough estimate of your step count at a glance.

 That said, Duffy is not just about showing your steps on your watch.
 For instance, it shows you your weekly overview and your past data as well.
 Furthermore, you can also change the goals.
 Plus, when you complete your goals, this pedometer app also rewards you with adorable little trophies.

-Last updated on 02 February, 2022
+Last updated on 05 July, 2023

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.